The Apache Software Foundation

 Community > Code

 The concept of “lazy consensus” is very important in your project.
-Lazy consensus means that when you are convinced that you know what the community would like to see happen, you can assume that you have consensus in favor of the proposed work and and get on with it.
+Lazy consensus means that when you are convinced that you know what the community would like to see happen, you can assume that you have consensus in favor of the proposed work and can get on with it.
 You don’t have to insist people discuss and/or approve your plan, and you certainly don’t need to call a vote to get approval.
 You just assume you have the community’s support unless someone says otherwise.

 We have a time machine (Subversion or Git).
 As long as you commit (or submit patches) early and often, the community has plenty of opportunity to indicate disapproval or point out issues.
 If you believe the community will support your action you can operate on lazy consensus as long as you are prepared to roll back any work should someone raise a valid objection.